ellennagasawa/ellennagasawa.github.io/_pages/about.md

   - /about.html
 ---

-I am a linguist, language educator, and curriculum designer specializing in Portuguese as an Additional Language, language assessment, and instructional design.
-I currently serve as a Senior Lecturer of Portuguese at Johns Hopkins University.
+I am an applied linguist, language educator, curriculum and assessment specialist, and Senior Lecturer of Portuguese at Johns Hopkins University.
+My work connects language teaching, educational research, curriculum development, language assessment, digital learning, and multilingual communication.

-Originally from Brazil, I have taught languages in both Brazil and the United States since 2013.
-Working across countries, institutions, and languages has shaped how I understand teaching: as a space for communication, cultural discovery, intellectual growth, and belonging.
-As a multilingual educator, I am especially interested in how learners build confidence while navigating new languages and unfamiliar academic and cultural environments.

-My teaching is grounded in communicative, task-based, genre-based, and culturally responsive approaches.
-I strive to create welcoming learning environments where students can take risks, collaborate, think critically, and understand mistakes as a natural part of learning.

-My research and professional work focus on Portuguese as an Additional Language, Celpe-Bras, textual and task complexity, corpus-informed language assessment, Language for Specific Purposes, and digital course design.
-I have taught and designed courses in Portuguese, English, and Spanish, from introductory language instruction to graduate seminars in Applied Linguistics.
+Across universities and educational organizations in Brazil and the United States, I have designed, taught, reviewed, and evaluated learning experiences in Portuguese, English, and Spanish.
+I am particularly interested in how research, technology, and data can support inclusive, reliable, and meaningful language-learning experiences.

+I hold a PhD in Applied Linguistics and an MBA in Data Science and Analytics.
+This interdisciplinary background allows me to combine linguistic and pedagogical expertise with qualitative and quantitative research, assessment, technology, and data-informed improvement.

 I am also continually developing new skills.
 My current interests include responsible uses of artificial intelligence in education, modular and asynchronous course design, Python programming, and computational approaches to Portuguese-language text analysis.
 Through my public [Portuguese Text Analysis Lab](https://github.com/ellennagasawa/portuguese-text-analysis-lab), I document part of this ongoing learning process.

-Across my teaching, research, and curriculum-development work, I aim to connect rigorous academic inquiry with practical, inclusive, and meaningful learning experiences.
+Across my teaching, research, and curriculum-development work, I aim to translate complex ideas into clear learning experiences, develop rigorous and culturally responsive materials and assessments, and collaborate effectively with educators, researchers, editors, developers, and other professional partners.

-## Research and professional interests
+### Areas of Practice

+- **Language Education and Curriculum:** learner-centered course design, modular learning, online and hybrid instruction, instructional materials, and educator development.
+- **Language Assessment and Validation:** task and assessment design, examiner preparation, course and content validation, quality standards, and research on validity, fairness, and textual complexity.
+- **Digital Learning and Quality Assurance:** learning-platform review, learner-perspective testing, content editing, issue documentation, post-revision verification, and collaboration with technical specialists.
-- Portuguese as an Additional Language
+- **Applied Linguistics and Research:** Portuguese as an Additional Language, language for specific purposes, corpus-informed research, textual analysis, and multilingual communication.
-- Language assessment and the Celpe-Bras examination
-- Corpus-informed language testing
-- Textual and linguistic complexity
-- Language for Specific Purposes
-- Instructional design
-- AI-supported language pedagogy
-- Teacher education and professional development

-## Current work

-My current work includes modular Portuguese curriculum design, assessment development, AI-supported pedagogy, and the creation of instructional resources for university-level language education.
+- **Technology, Data, and AI:** responsible AI use in education, Python-based text analysis, digital course production, workflow development, and computational approaches to language research.

 ## Beyond Academia